Plans of Management - Generic and Geographic

 North Sydney Recreation Needs Study 2015

-Council’s Recreation Needs Study was adopted by Council on 18 May 2015.
-Prepared in partnership with consultants @Leisure and carried out with a high level of community and stakeholder engagement, the Study identifies and analyses the demand for recreation and sports facilities across the North Sydney LGA in order to determine future needs.
+This Study was adopted by Council on 18 May 2015.
+Prepared with the consultants @Leisure, and carried out with a high level of community and stakeholder engagement, the Study identifies and analyses the demand for recreation and sports facilities across the North Sydney LGA in order to determine future needs.
 It forms the basis for future decision-making regarding sport and recreation development in North Sydney.
-The new Recreation Needs Study allows Council to provide recreation and sporting facilities and services that meet identified community needs over the next 510 years.
+The Study allows Council to provide recreation and sporting facilities and services that meet identified community needs over the next 5-10 years.

 Recreation Needs Study 2015 (5MB)